 b) because wine was added after the vinegar was made, to add more flavor to their product

 From my understanding after attending the Fiqh of Food class through the Al Maghrib Institute, the only way there would be alcohol in the final vinegar product is if alcohol were added to the final product, AFTER the vinegar has been made.
 This is not always the case, but may be found more often in high end gourmet types of vinegar.
 However, to be certain, the best thing to do is to call each company individually because you may not be able to ell from the ingredient list.
-Typically, there is no issue with apple cider vinegar or white vinegar.
+Typically, there is no issue with apple cider vinegar or white distilled vinegar, which is made from corn.
 Allahu’alim (God knows best).

 For further information, read this article by IFANCA: Is Vinegar Halal?